 7. Demonstrating that known clinically effective drugs acting on the same target or pathway work in the new strain can provide high predictive validity.
 These types of assessments can be challenging for several reasons, but in some situations, this may contribute to the predictive validity of the new strain.

 8. Early discussions – prior to initiating a study - with experienced partners or collaborators can help set your bridging studies on a trajectory that maximizes success.
 Experienced partners have likely already encountered many of the common pitfalls associated with bridging studies, and thus they can help facilitate study designs that can circumvent these pitfalls.

 The available array of rodent strain options is constantly expanding, and the selection of the right strain for your oncology model is not always straightforward.
 Researchers may decide to switch rodent strains for various reasons, including the possibility of a more optimal oncology model for specific study purposes.
 In some cases, researchers may evaluate multiple strains to ultimately arrive at the ideal one for their oncology model.

 Bridging studies play an important role in preclinical drug development, since they provide important information that can prevent the need to repeat entire study programs.
 The basis of these studies is that the existing strain serves as the positive control and its data is bridged to the data generated for the new strain.

 By adhering to best-practices for general study design considerations and engaging in early discussions with experienced partners or collaborators, it is possible to enhance the potential success of the oncology preclinical program.
-From our comprehensive online resources through to our model selection consultants and study directors - talk to us about your oncology portfolio needs from start to finish.
+From our comprehensive online resources through to our model selection consultants - talk to us about your oncology portfolio needs from start to finish.